 What is a Medical Laboratory Technician?

-A Clinical and Medical Laboratory Technician is a medical professional who collects samples then analyzes and tests them to better understand tissue, blood, urine, cerebrospinal fluid, pericardial fluid, synovial fluid, peritoneal fluid, and other specimens.
+A Clinical and Medical Lab Technician is a medical professional who collects samples then analyzes and tests them to better understand tissue, blood, urine, cerebrospinal fluid, pericardial fluid, synovial fluid, peritoneal fluid, and other specimens.
 Clinical and Medical Laboratory Technicians perform a wide array of diagnostic analysis including but not limited to: hematological, immunological, chemical, histopathological, cytopathological, bacteriological, and microscopic.
 The Clinical and Medical Laboratory Technician healthcare profession can work in hospitals, reference labs, clinical laboratories, non-clinical industrial labs, and biotechnology labs.